firebitsbr/Capstone/README.md

 Contributors: Jacob Dresdale, Joey Fitzpatrick, Edward Mead, Aaron Pinzer, Jimmy Trimer, and Bill Stackpole
 Version: 1.0
-License: GPLv2 or later
+License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Dark Web Recon is a tool designed to have a web front end where a user can input a web address or IRC channel and parameters for which they would like to search.
-The searches run through module tied to the protocol selected and sent to a preconfigured, already in-place Elasticsearch Database.
+Dark Web Recon is a tool designed to have a web front end where a user can direct a search term towards a input resource, such as a web address or IRC channel and parameters for which they would like to search.
+The searches run through modules tied to the selected protocol and sent to a preconfigured, already in-place Elasticsearch Database.

 == Description ==

-Dark Web Recon is a tool designed at Rochester Institute of Technology as a way to search for information efficiently on the Dark Web.
+Dark Web Recon was designed at Rochester Institute of Technology as a way to search for information efficiently on the Dark Web.
 We have developed with extensibility in mind and provide the ability to add new crawling modules.
 Using the parent classes a developer can easily create their